 Choose Red Over White

 If you’re more of a red-wine drinker, rejoice!
 You’ve likely heard it before, but Fahad agrees that red wine can benefit your health: “Research has shown there is resveratrol in it, which makes it good for your heart and good for reducing inflammation.
-It also helps take pressure off the pancreas.”
+It also helps take the pressure off the pancreas.”
 But before grabbing yourself a bottle, keep in mind benefits are witnessed in moderation.
 “I would say two glasses,” notes Fahad.

 White wine, on the other hand, doesn’t pack the same nutritional punch.
 “It doesn’t have as many beneficial components as red wine and tends to be more acidic on the body.
 For overall wellness, I would say red over white,” Fahad recommends.